Term of the Moment

 Embedded Systems in a Volvo

-The first microprocessor chip was in a 1968 Volkswagen to control the fuel injection.
-After the turn of the century, this Volvo S80 used chips to control 17 functions.
-Today's cars are electronic systems on wheels with a thousand or two thousand chips in a single vehicle.
+By the turn of the century, the Volvo S80 used chips to control 17 functions.
+Today's cars are electronic systems on wheels that use a thousand or more chips.
 See microcontroller.

 Embedded in a Shoe!